-Welter barn, 13725 X Avenue, Cedar Falls (Grundy County) - Southwest of Cedar Falls, east of Dike, north of US 20, south of IA57.
-(X Avenue is also shown on Google as T65 and Fredsville Ave.)
+Welter barn, 13725 X Avenue, Cedar Falls (Grundy County) - From Dike, go east on 160th St, then turn left (north) onto Cnty T65 (X Ave and Fredsville Ave).
 Original blueprints developed by Agricultural Engineering Department, Iowa State.
 It was built in 1947.
 Working farm was purchased in 1867 by Ole Johnson and has been in the same family since.
 More photos here.

 Dighton Round barn, 3344 120th Avenue, Coggon (Delaware County) - Take paved road (D62) going west out of Coggon (in Linn Cnty) for one mile to Quality Ridge Road.
 Turn north for 1.5 mile (Quality Ridge Road becomes 120th Ave).
 Round barn on National Register was built in 1914 by Rob Kirkpatrick, grandfather of owner.
 It is intricate.
 (Adopt-a-Barn Award).
 More photos here.

-Jack Smith Family Barn, 20922 Asbury Rd., Durango (Dubuque County) - From Hwy 20 go North from Peosta on 5 Points Rd.
+Jack Smith Barn,, 20922 Asbury Rd., Durango (Dubuque County) - From US 20 go north from Peosta on 5 Points Rd.
 Turn left on Asbury Rd to destination.
 The Smith barn was built in 1917 by a man named Jack Brehm.
 Mr. Brehm had a strong reputation in those days as being a real craftsman.
 Jack Smith’s great-great grandfather came to this site in 1853.
 Jack’s grandfather Joseph Smith operated a sawmill on the property and the frame for the barn came off the same place.
-Mr Brehm arrived at the site in the spring of 1917 with the frame that had been prepared over the winter.
+Mr. Brehm arrived at the site in the spring of 1917 with the frame that had been prepared over the winter.
 The labor bill was five hundred dollars.
 Jack Brehm built several other barns in the Asbury area as well.
 A barn dance was held in the loft upon completion.
 Several neighbors signed their names that night in the northeast corner of the loft.
 (Award of Distinction).
-More photos and text here
+More photos and story here.

-Kaufman Barn, 6206 291st Street (Streff Road), St. Donatus (Jackson County) - From St. Donatus, take US 52 north one mile, and then take a right onto 291st Street (Streff Road) and travel 0.7 miles.
+Kaufman Barn, 6206 Streff Road, St. Donatus (Dubuque County) - From St. Donatus, take US 52 north 2.2 miles, and then turn right (northeast) onto 291st Street (which turns into Streff Road), and travel 0.7 miles.
 Barn is on the right.
+(Note: website map programs may not be accurate for this barn).
 The 30x80-foot bank barn is an early Iowa barn which was recently restored.
 The farm was homesteaded in the 1850s.
 Barn has table roof, large rolling doors on a track, entirely constructed from wood.
 A dirt floor remains with its original milk stanchions, horse stalls, long beam construction.
 The haymow door slides down the front of the barn on a track suspended by two large counter weights.
 Two log structures and a stone house are on the property.
 The barn recently received an award from the Dubuque County Historical Society.
 (Award of Distinction).
 More photos here.